Comprehensive Leadership Program

 Leadership as Relationship: Development of knowledge and skills in key leadership areas including empathy, cross-cultural communication, influence and conflict resolution.

-Community Action for the Common Good: Building upon a foundation of leadership and service, this theme involves options such as mentoring opportunities, community and campus-based servant leadership activities and academic coursework.
+Leadership for the Common Good: Building upon a foundation of leadership and service, this theme involves options such as mentoring opportunities, community and campus-based servant leadership activities and academic coursework.

 - LDRS 220 Introduction to Leadership

-- LDRS 320 Foundations of Leadership and Teams
+- LDRS 320 Theories in Leadership

 - LDRS 321 Dynamics of Leadership